Spain, Norway and Ireland say they will recognize a Palestinian state

 The tension between the two countries resulted in Israel recalling its ambassador from Spain in December, and reprimanded the Spanish ambassador in Israel.
 Sánchez meanwhile toured Europe to try to enlist other countries to recognize Palestine as an independent state, which in part led to today's simultaneous announcement.

-Pedro Sanchez said his government rejected what he termed "the massacre in Gaza and the rest of the Palestinian territories" and reiterated its demands for a ceasefire and the implementation of the two-state solution, as part of what he termed concrete action.
+Sánchez said his government rejected what he termed "the massacre in Gaza and the rest of the Palestinian territories" and reiterated its demands for a ceasefire and the implementation of the two-state solution as part of what he termed concrete action.

-"Prime minister Netanyahu is still turning a blind eye and bombing hospitals, schools, homes," said Sánchez.
+"Prime Minister Netanyahu is still turning a blind eye and bombing hospitals, schools, homes," Sánchez said.
 "He is still using hunger, cold and terror to punish more than a million innocent boys and girls – and things have gone so far that prosecutors at the international criminal court have this week sought his arrest for war crimes."

 Palestinians and several human rights organizations have long argued that such unilateral recognitions, while largely political and symbolic, does serve as a step for the securing of greater rights for Palestinians as well as broadening the legal options for accountability of Israeli actions.
 Critics say that this recognition offers cover for countries to avoid taking more tangible action.

-Katz announced its ambassadors to Ireland and Norway would also be recalled for consultations, writing on social media wrote that by doing so, he was "sending a clear and unequivocal message," and that "Israel will not remain silent in the face of those undermining its sovereignty and endangering its security."
+Katz wrote on social media wrote that by recalling its ambassadors, he was "sending a clear and unequivocal message," and that "Israel will not remain silent in the face of those undermining its sovereignty and endangering its security."

 Katz argued that the decision by Spain, Ireland and Norway sent a message that "terrorism pays," and that the three European nations were rewarding Hamas and Iran despite the "massacre" last October.
 The last European country to recognize the state of Palestine was Sweden, in 2014, but other members of the EU in central and eastern Europe had already done so before joining the bloc, including Bulgaria, Cyprus, the Czech Republic, Slovakia, Hungary, Poland and Romania.